gh0x0st/OSCP-A-Step-Forward/README.md

 You need some sort of backup solution for your notes.
 The last position you want to be is in your exam and suddenly, your VM crashes and you can't get any files from it.
 I really enjoy OneDrive, I have it set on my Windows 10 Machine, and shared the directory with my Kali VM.
 This way I dump all scan results, scripts, etc, to the shared directory and they instantly sync to my windows machine and the cloud.

-On the night before my exams, I setup two different virtual machines.
+On the night before my exam, I setup two different virtual machines.
 One I called Kali-Exam and one called Kali-Exam-Backup.
 Both machines were setup and configured and ready to go at any time.
 There were times during my lab time where my virtual machine just died.
 I didn't run any updates or change anything fancy, it just wouldn't boot or take accept snapshots.
 Be prepared for this.

 **_Notes:_**